ergoserv/handbook/guides/git.md

 - Branch `staging` is created from `develop`.
 - Branch `staging` should not be merged anywhere, it is used only for deployments to staging servers.
 - Developers may continuously merge feature branches (even if they are in WIP status) into `staging` branch and deploy to staging server for reviews.
 Time to time, `staging` can be reset to `develop` to cleanup redundant merge commits.
+- Branch `staging` should always represent the current state of staging server.
 - Branch `staging` can be used for automatic deploys to staging servers.

 ### Production Branch (`production`)

 Separate `production` branch can be used for some specific cases to deploy code to production servers.

+- Branch `production` should always represent the current state of production server.

 ## Pull Requests